 Rashad joined the University of Akron in June 2017 and is the primary contact for students from the Mideast, Indian Subcontinent, Caribbean and Northern Africa.
 Rashad worked as the Coordinator for the International House Living Learning Community at the University of Memphis.
 In this capacity worked directly with study abroad international students, coordinated with specialized programming outcomes with professors and helped to acclimate international students to college in the United States and life in Memphis.
 He also served as Assistant Director of Admissions traveling the U.S to recruit domestic and International students to Nova Southeastern University.
 Rashad completed his Bachelor’s Degree at Eastern Michigan University and will soon receive his MA degree in Cross Disciplinary Studies – High Education/Leadership.

-Nicola Kille joined the University of Akron in May 2017 as the Director of the Center of International Students and Scholars.
+Nicola Kille joined the University of Akron in May 2017 as the Executive Director of the Center for International Students and Scholars.
 In her new role she will work with international students from orientation throughout their time at Akron to graduation, and beyond as alumni.
 Previously, she held several positions in international education and community engagement during her sixteen years at the College of Wooster, including Assistant Director, Global Engagement; Associate Director, Off Campus Study and most recently Associate Director of both International Student Affairs and the Center for Diversity and Inclusion.

 She is originally from London, England, but has lived in the United States for many years.
 Nicola received her BA (History) from the University of Wales at Aberystwyth, and her MA (Intercultural Relations) from the University of the Pacific (Stockton, CA) and the Intercultural Communication Institute (Portland, OR).
 During her undergraduate degree, she spent a year as an international student in the United States.

 Tracy an Akron, Ohio native has over 25 years of experience at The University of Akron.
 She is an alum with a BA in Political Science and a Master’s in Public Administration.